chigh/hategroup-dnsbl/README.md

 ### ISC BIND
 - *hategrp.rpz.db*
 	- BIND zone database file to be used with the contents of named.conf for BIND's Response Policies
-- *hategrp.rpz_BAM-import.txt*
-	- A file to be imported into BlueCat Address Manager to create a hate group based Response Policy
 - *named.conf*
 	- A section of named.conf to be included in your BIND implementation to use the included database.
 This goes in the *view* section.